emqx/emqx-enterprise-docs/en_US/advanced/auth.md

+---
+# 标题
+title: Introduction
+# 编写日期
+date: 2020-02-19 18:40:28
+# 作者 Github 名称
+author: terry-xiaoyu
+# 关键字
+keywords:
+# 描述
+description:
+# 分类
+category:
+# 引用
+ref: undefined
+---

 # Introduction

 Authentication is an important part of most applications.
 MQTT protocol supports username/password authentication.
 Enabling authentication can effectively prevent illegal client connections.

-Authentication in EMQ X Broker means that when a client connects to EMQ X Broker, the server configuration  is used to control the client's permission to connect to the server.
+Authentication in EMQ X Broker means that when a client connects to EMQ X Broker, the server configuration  is used to controls the client's permission to connect to the server.

 EMQ X Broker's authentication support includes two levels: